haigarmen/intd320/fixing-mysql-on-raspbian.md

 sudo apt install python3-mysqldb

-then I realized that perhaps I was going about this the wrong way and I looked at how to log into phpmyadmin without a password
+then I realized that perhaps I was going about this the wrong way and I look up how to reconfigure MySQL:

-this was possible by editing the
+Here's how it's done:

+With Raspbian Stretch you won’t get the password prompt during the mysql-server installation.
+You'll need to run a secure installation after MySQL is installed, run the following command:

+sudo mysql_secure_installation

+then you will be prompted to configure your mysql, afterwards do this:

+sudo mysql -u root

+use mysql;
+UPDATE user SET plugin=’mysql_native_password’ WHERE User=’root’;
+flush privileges;
+\q